Harold Berglund, still life painter, On Vision, seeing

 paintings stopped in the super market, held up an onion and looked at it a

-long time, wondering if it really had all the colors I had painted.
-I hope
+long time, wondering if it really had all the colors

 you find my work interesting.
 I am looking forward to reading your book.
 Sincerely, Harold